Things to Do at Sabah State Mosque

 Suggested Duration

-1-2 hours for a complete visit including grounds and photography
+1-2 hours for a complete visit including photography and peaceful contemplation

 Getting There